sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/0000 - jsonlogic.md

 ## Object

 Returns a JSON object that is an array of key/value pairs.
 You can nest object operations to build complex custom objects.
+One of the following syntaxes:

 ```json
 {